zby-zy/loan-prediction/README.md

 The data consists of the following rows:
 <pre>
-Loan_ID: Unique Loan ID
+Loan ID: Unique Loan ID
 Gender: Male/Female
 Married Status: Yes/No
 Dependents: Number of dependents
-Education: Applicant Education (Graduate/Not Graduate) Self_Employed : Yes/No
+Education: Applicant Education (Graduate/Not Graduate) Self Employed: Yes/No
-ApplicantIncome : Applicant income
-CoapplicantIncome : Coapplicant income
+ApplicantIncome: Applicant Income
+Coapplicant Income: Coapplicant Income
-LoanAmount : Loan amount in thousands of dollars Loan_Amount_Term : Term of loan in months Credit_History : credit history meets guidelines yes or no Property_Area : Urban/Semi Urban/Rural
+Loan Amount: Loan amount in thousands of dollars
+Loan Amount Term: Term of loan in months
+Credit History: credit history meets guidelines yes or no Property Area: Urban/Semi Urban/Rural
-Loan_Status : Loan approved (Yes/No) this is the target variable
+Loan Status: Loan approved (Yes/No) this is the target variable
 </pre>

 ## App